New customer? Start here.

 Top 10 Best Office Headsets

 The KX-TGH220 is the latest flagship home phone from Panasonic; boasting an integrated answering machine and a variety of practical DECT features including Nuisance Call Block.
-At £38.99 for the single model, the Panasonic KX-TGH220 represents excellent value for money thanks to its excellent sound quality, great features, and it being one of the most competitively priced call blocking phones you can buy.
+It's rare to find such a great phone at this price point, so the Panasonic KX-TGH220 represents excellent value for money.
+Thanks to its excellent sound quality, great features, and competitive price, this cordless phone is certainly worth considering.

-I like the design of the KX-TGH220; the handset is a sleek matt black (with a glossy bezel around the 1.8” colour display), which looks and feels as good as higher-priced models (such as the BT6500 and Gigaset S795).
+The KX-TGH220 boasts an extremely high-end design, which is on a par with many premium handsets.
+The phone itsel is a sleek matt black, with a glossy bezel around the 1.8” colour display, which looks and feels as good as higher-priced models.
 Panasonic phones typically offer reliable quality at an affordable price but have sometimes been lacking in style; but with their latest range of Premium Designer Phones, the 6821, and now this it seems they are beginning to see that substance doesn’t have to negate style.